mlopezza/stroke-prediction/README.md

 # Stroke Risk Stratification: Identifying vulnerable individuals through data visualization

-Predicting the occurence of stroke in individuals using demographic and health-related factors.
+Predicting the occurrence of stroke in individuals using demographic and health-related factors.

 ## Type of project